 Only properly addressed mail is received and delivered to you.
 Make sure your family and friends use the official address (same as return address listed above) on letters to you.
 The return address must include the first and last name of sender.
 It is your responsibility to make sure they know that there may be no graphics, artwork, or any type of foreign substance like perfume on the envelope, showing through the envelope or on the envelope content.
+No copies will be made for you.
 All incoming mail is inspected by the Jail Staff for cash, money orders, and contraband.